The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Summary and Conclusions

-\item \textbf{Dynamical equilibrium:} We quantify the various force terms acting on the filament gas by decomposing the Euler equation into gravitational forces, thermal pressure forces, and inertial forces.
-The latter are comprised of ram, turbulent pressure, and shearing forces.
-We find that over a large radial range, these forces balance each other and the velocity field within the filament is in a steady-state (\fig{summation method}).
-However, near the location of the vortices in the outer \textbf{V} zone, and near the location of the shock in the outer \textbf{T} zone, the radial velocity field accelerates outwards.
-Likewise, in the \textbf{S} zone, the velocity field accelerates inwards, damping transient outflows caused by the impact parameter of the sheet.
-In the \textbf{T} zone, the outwards thermal pressure forces roughly balance the inwards gravity and ram pressure forces (\fig{summation method another}).
-In the \textbf{V} zone, where the dynamics are dominated by the quadrupolar vortices, thermal pressure forces are comparable to centrifugal forces due to net average rotation, and these combine to provide support against gravity.
-At the same time, centrifugal forces due to residual rotation associated with the vortices are roughly canceled by shear forces and ram/turbulent pressure (\figs{summation method another}, \figss{ideal vortex results}).
+\item \textbf{Dynamical equilibrium:} We quantify the various force terms acting on the filament gas by decomposing the Euler equation into gravitational forces, thermal pressure forces and inertial forces.
+The latter is composed of ram, turbulent pressure, and shear forces.
+We find that over a large radial range, these forces balance each other, and the velocity field within the filament is in a steady-state (\fig{summation method}).
+However, near the location of the vortices in the outer \textbf{V} zone, and near the location of the shock in the outer \textbf{T} zone, the radial velocity field accelerates outward.
+Similarly, in the \textbf{S} zone, the velocity field accelerates inwards, damping transient outflows caused by the impact parameter of the sheet.
+In the \textbf{T} zone, the outwards thermal pressure forces roughly balance the inwardsgravity and the ram pressure forces (\fig{summation method another}).
+In the \textbf{V} zone, where the dynamics is dominated by quadrupolar vortices, thermal pressure forces are comparable to centrifugal forces due to net average rotation, and these combine to provide support against gravity.
+At the same time, centrifugal forces due to residual rotation associated with the vortices are cancelledcanceled by shear forces and ram/turbulent pressure (\figs{summation method another}, \figss{ideal vortex results}).
 In the \textbf{S} zone, a drop in both centrifugal and thermal pressure forces, due to the development of a strong cooling flow, results in a net inwards acceleration of the velocity field.

 \end{enumerate}